-When you logon to your user account in Windows 8 or 10, Explorer.exe error message with yellow exclamation may appear, containing no message text.
-This may occur especially in the aftermath of removing malware from the system.
+When you log on to your user account in Windows 8 or 10, Explorer.exe error message with yellow exclamation may appear, containing no message text.
+This may occur mainly in the aftermath of removing malware from the system.

 Fix: Explorer.exe Error with Yellow Exclamation

 To fix the Explorer.exe error at startup, remove the reference to a non-existent file from one of the startup locations in the registry.
 Here is how to do so.

 - Press WinKey + R to bring up the Run dialog.

 - In the Registry Editor window, navigate to the following registry location:

 - Then, double-click the value named “Load” and clear the existing data (set it blank).